Harvard to host first commencement honoring black students

 'We've achieved great things'

 Harvard's black commencement will feature speeches from students on their experiences in higher education, musical performances, and an alumni award ceremony.
-All participating students will also be given a stole made of kente cloth, a representation of African heritage, to place on top of their graduation robes.
+All participating students will also be given a stole made of kente cloth, a representation of African diaspora history and pride, to place on top of their graduation robes.

 "It's nice to have a ceremony where black people are intentionally included.
 We're in the minority as far as population goes, but we've achieved great things," Simons, a law student who will graduate in 2018, said.
 "It's a nice time to circle back and say, we recognize you."